Match & Replace feature allows you to define match & replace rules. These rules can be used to modify requests as they pass through the proxy.

 New Rule to create it in the

 When creating a new rule, you can update the following fields:

-- Name: A name for the rule.
+Name: A name for the rule.

-- Replace strategy: Defines what part of the request to perform the match/replace on, such as request header, response header, request body, request first line, etc.
+Strategy: Defines what part of the request to perform the match/replace on, such as request header, response header, request body, request first line, etc.

-- Replace term: The term to replace the search term with.
+Replace term: The term to replace the search term with.

-Click on the "Test" button and see if your rule works as intended.
+Test button and see if your rule works as intended.

 You can enable or disable individual rules by clicking on the checkbox next to each rule in the tree view.

-Enabled rules will be shown in the "Active rules" section of the page.
+Active rules section of the page.
 This section displays the list of the rules that are currently active and will be applied to the requests that pass through the proxy.